byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ![Enzyme Spa](./enzymeImages/enzymeWoodHempBrush.JPG)

-### Pro-biotic Eco-enzyme is *Water Therapy;* Forgiveness and healing through nature.
+### Pro-biotic Eco-enzyme is *Water Therapy; a Symbiotic Eco-system* of forgiveness and healing through nature.

-Connecting with things that make living possible, the practice of spending time *cultivating living healing water* for the purpose of enhancing whole health.

-Ancestral Healing- *Bio-logical Body and Earth care,* wellness, and happiness.
+Ancestral Healing- environMental Health is *Bio-logical Body and Earth care,* wellness, and happiness.
 A practice of *symbiotic connection* within the natural world and with each other.

+The shared human birthright; freely connecting with things that make living possible, the ritual of spending time *cultivating living healing water* for the purpose of enhancing whole health, producing something meaningful.

 ![Enzyme Spa Glass Brew](./enzymeImages/enzymeGlassBrew.jpg)